NathanBHay/Notes-Backup/Mathematics/Number Systems.md

 - **2's Compliment** adds 1 to the number as to create easier overflow detection as two numbers of the same magnitudes should never produce a result of an opposing one.
 While also removing negative 0.

 **Hex** to binary has 1 Hex digit to 4 binary.
 While **Octal** has 1 Octal digit to 3 binary.
 While Binary requires a normal conversion method.

+# Hexadecimal
+Hexadecimal is a Base-16 number system which is commonly used in computer science due to its ability to shorten binary numbers.
+The system uses the digits $0$ to $9$ and $A$ through $F$ to represent a digit.